giniedp/nw-buddy/README.md

 ## Prerequirements

 1. Requirements of https://github.com/giniedp/nw-extract do apply.
+  - put the `oo2core_8_win64.dll` into project root folder
+  - download [texconv.exe](https://github.com/microsoft/DirectXTex/releases) and put it in project root
 2. install `yarn` (https://yarnpkg.com/) and run `yarn install`
 3. create a `.env` file and copy contents of `.env.example`.
 Adjust env variables as you need
 4. When working on PTR change the `NW_PTR=true` in `.env`